judepayne/dictim/README.md

 # Dictim

-Dictim is a library for representing the [d2 language](https://github.com/terrastruct/d2) in Clojure/ Clojurescript.
+Dictim is a library for representing Terrastruct's [d2](https://github.com/terrastruct/d2) and Graphviz's [dot](https://graphviz.org/doc/info/lang.html) languages in Clojure/ Clojurescript.
 It uses vectors and maps to represent d2 elements and attributes.

-Dictim is intented to allow d2 to be produced programmatically, and for d2 diagrams to be read back into your programs as data.
-There's also a formatter so that the d2 looks good.
+Dictim allows d2 and dot to be produced programmatically, and for d2 diagrams to be read back into your programs as data.

 ## Release Information